michaelthorne/michaelthorne.github.io/_posts/2017-05-22-2017-fnb-cape-town-12-onerun-review.md

 form of the flag of a 55 minute pacer (4:30/km).

 By the time we made our way past the CTICC, the road had somewhat cleared and comprised of runners for the most part.
-I was happy with the time I'd set thus far and looked on course for a 54 minute time.
+I was happy with the time I’d set thus far and looked on course for a 54 minute time.
 Based on my seeding and supposed start time, I was over the moon with this.